huibschoots/huibschoots.github.io/_tabs/about-me.md

 order: 5
 ---

-Crazy one - Misfit - Rebel - Troublemaker - Round Peg in the Square Hole.
-Crazy enough to think that he can change the world.
+<blockquote class="prompt-info">Crazy one - Misfit - Rebel - Troublemaker - Round Peg in the Square Hole.<br> Crazy enough to think that he can change
+the world.</blockquote>

 ![Cartoon drawn by Damian Synadinos](/assets/img/huib.png){: width="300" .right}